Starry Plough (flag): History

 The flag, and alternative versions of it, are also used by Saoradh, Éirígí, the Connolly Youth Movement, Republican Sinn Féin, Labour Youth, Ógra Shinn Féin, Communist Party of Ireland, the Republican Socialist Youth Movement, and socialist Celtic F.C. supporters.
-In the past it was used by the Sligo/Leitrim Independent Socialist Organisation before it merged with the Irish Labour Party.
+In the past it was used by the Sligo–Leitrim Independent Socialist Organisation before it merged with the Irish Labour Party.
 The flag was draped on the coffin of the Independent TD Tony Gregory during his funeral.

 The older banner featuring the plough is still occasionally used today by the Irish Republican Socialist Party, Sinn Féin, the Workers' Party (formerly known as Official Sinn Féin), and many other socialist republican parties.

-While similar to the US state of flag of Alaska, it predates the latter by more than a decade.
+While similar to the flag of the US state of Alaska, it predates the latter by more than a decade.

 In Northern Ireland, the flag is often burned by loyalist activists in protest.